dataprofessor/langchain-blog-outline-generator/README.md

 1. Go to https://platform.openai.com/account/api-keys.
 2. Click on the `+ Create new secret key` button.
 3. Next, enter an identifier name (optional) and click on the `Create secret key` button.

+## Try out the app

+Once the app is loaded, go ahead and enter your OpenAI API key and type a question in the text box and wait for a generated response.